gammapy/gammapy/docs/datasets/index.rst

 `gammapy.datasets` contains function to easily access datasets that are relevant for gamma-ray astronomy.

-The functions have a naming pattern (following the `sklearn.datasets` lead):
+The functions have a naming pattern (following scikit-learn lead):

 * ``load_*`` functions load datasets that are distributed with Gammapy (bundled in the repo)
 * ``fetch_*`` functions fetch datasets from the web (either from ``gammapy-extra`` or other sites)